Phase-field modeling of cyclic behavior in quasi-brittle materials: A micromechanics-based approach: Incorporation of ratcheting-driven cyclic plasticity

 where $\phi^\mathrm{p}$ and $\phi^\mathrm{d}$ represent plastic and damage dissipation potentials, respectively.

-To define the plastic dissipation, the set of admissible stress states must first be specified.
-As shown in \cite{ulloa2021b}, the non-associative model maintains a variational structure if a state-dependent convex set is defined as follows \cite{francfort2018a}:
+To define the plastic dissipation and incorporate ratcheting effects, the set of admissible stress states is first specified.
+The non-associative model maintains a variational structure if a state-dependent convex set is defined as follows \cite{francfort2018a}:

 where $\tilde{\bm{s}}^\mathrm{p}$ and $\tilde{\bm{s}}^\mathrm{r}$ denote admissible variations of $\Bsp$ and $\Bsr$, respectively.
 Based on this set, and following the principle of maximum dissipation \cite{hill1948a, moreau1974a}, the plastic dissipation potential is defined as: